 He is an art instructor as well as guest demonstrator for various art societies and conducts his own watercolor workshops.

-El Cerrito Art Association meetings are open to the public, and visitors and new members are always welcome.
+El Cerrito Art Association meetings are open to the public, and visitors are always welcome.
 For more information about the Association, see www.elcerritoart.org.
 The Community Center is handicapped-accessible.